KC7-Foundation/kc7_data/SpookySweets/spookysweets.xyz.md

 **The attackers have gotten a head start, so let's not waste any more time... let's get to work!**

-You can find all the links you need here: [kc7cyber.com/Spooky Sweets Candy Company](http://kc7cyber.com/Spooky Sweets Candy Company)
+You can find all the links you on the left sidebar of the the KC7 scoreboard.

 ### Legend